ibmsoe/caffe/README.md

 Considering that the link speed between CPU and GPU will improve (e.g., NVLink2), the performance penalty from LMS is expected to desecrate over the time.

+## Parameter Tuning Guideline
+Start with -lms 1000 -lms_frac 0.0.
+If this causes OOM, it means the minimum working memory need is larger than the GPU memory, thus much can be done.
+Otherwise, try to increase -lms first as much as you can, then -lms_frac gradually, utill you cannot change either and have maxed out GPU memory (15.5GB).
+For example, -lms 2000 -lms_frac 0.0, -lms 100000 -lms_frac 0.1, and so on.

 # Caffe